Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 House of Talents is a real growth company.
 Can you give us a quick overview of your activities and explain why growth is so important?

-Most people associate growth with growth pains.
-Did your company have to contend with growth pains?
+Most people associate growth with growing pains.
+Did your company have to contend with growing pains?
 You also devise creative solutions for HR problems, but did you have any of your own?

 Steve Rousseau: One of our main problems continues to be finding motivated employees.
 But this also happens to be our specialty and core activity.
 Many companies find that their growth is hampered by a shortage of new employees while this proved a strength in our organisation.
 Various (non-specialised) colleagues in our sector rely on us to find new employees.